spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-twitter.md

 To use the bridge, you need to start a chat with `@twitterbot:example.com` (where `example.com` is your base domain, not the `matrix.` domain).

-You then need to send login-cookie to start the login.
-The bot should respond with instructions on how to proceed.

-You can learn more here about authentication from the bridge's [official documentation on Authentication](https://docs.mau.fi/bridges/go/twitter/authentication.html).
+You can then follow instructions on the bridge's [official documentation on Authentication](https://docs.mau.fi/bridges/go/twitter/authentication.html).